 - Excess water in the mix – Contrary to popular belief, concrete doesn’t require much water to achieve maximum strength.
-Unfortunately, homeowners in particular use excess water while adding concrete to the job site.
+Unfortunately, homeowners tend to use too much water while performing their own concrete services.
 Though water may make the concrete easier to install, it also significantly reduces its strength.
 Over time, excess water can lead to shrinkage, the main cause of cracking.
 You’ll find that the wetter or soupier the concrete mix, the greater the shrinkage will be.
-The slabs will literally be pulled apart as a result of the shrinkage.
+The concrete slabs will literally be pulled apart as a result of the shrinkage.
 What can you do to ensure that you don’t have excess water in the mix?
-It never hurts to know the allowable water for the mix your contractor is pouring.
-At the very least, be sure to choose the most reputable concrete service you can find.
+It never hurts to know the allowable water for the mix you’re pouring.
+At the very least, be sure to choose the most reputable concrete contractor you can find.

-- Lack of control joints – The purpose of control joints is to help concrete crack in the desired spots.
+- Lack of control joints – The purpose of control joints is to help concrete crack in more desirable spots.
 It’s best practice for the joints to be of the slab’s depth and no more than three times (in feet) of the concrete’s thickness (in inches).

 Turn to Concrete Leveling Technologies for Your Project

-For years, Concrete Leveling Technologies has provided concrete services for homeowners and businesses in central Texas.
-We realize that concrete repairs in the past were messy, expensive, and time-consuming.
+For years, Concrete Leveling Technologies has provided concrete services for homeowners and businesses throughout central Texas.
+We realize that concrete repairs and concrete leveling in the past were messy, expensive, and time-consuming.
 That’s why our concrete repair team uses foam to repair settled concrete.
 Instead of using an invasive, short-term method such as mudjacking, our concrete leveling team turns to the innovative, long-lasting solutions of our foam.
-Not to mention, the foam doesn’t break down over time or release harmful chemicals into the soil, making it a safe option as well.
+Not to mention, the foam doesn’t break down over time or release harmful chemicals into the soil, making it a more environmentally responsible option as well.